-Staff is satisfied that the proposed Secondary Plan Amendment and Zoning By-law Amendment generally in accordance with Attachments 14 and 15, represent good planning.
-The report recommends that Council enact the Secondary Plan Amendment and Zoning By-law Amendment generally in accordance with Attachment 14 and 15, respectively.
+The report recommends that Council enact the Secondary Plan Amendment and Zoning By-law Amendment generally in accordance with Attachment 13 and 14, respectively.
 The Secondary Plan Amendment and Zoning By-law Amendment application is appropriate for the orderly development of the lands considering the following:

-- The proposal has regard for matters of provincial interest under the Planning Act; - The proposal is consistent with the Provincial Policy Statement (2024); - The proposal conforms to the principles and policy direction of: - the Region of Peel Official Plan, - the City of Brampton Official Plan (2006),

-- o the Brampton Plan (2023), and - the Downtown Bramalea Secondary Plan (Area 7) - The application has been circulated to the appropriate internal reviewers and external agencies to ensure technical matters have been adequately addressed.
+- The proposal has regard for matters of provincial interest under the Planning Act; - The proposal is consistent with the Provincial Policy Statement (2024); - The development proposes residential typologies and densities which conform to the City of Brampton Official Plan; and - The application has been circulated to the appropriate internal reviewers and external agencies to ensure technical matters have been adequately addressed.